 - 2 sheets of plain printer paper

-- A paper cutter (makes life easier, but you can do without)
+- A paper trimmer (makes life easier, but you can do without)

 - A ruler or quilting square